arai-a/jsm-to-esm/README.md

 This script checks if the file is ESM-ified, and the map between the URI and the path is defined in `is-esmified.js`.

-`ChromeUtils.import` at the top-level is converted to static import declaration.

 ```
 $ cd path/to/mozilla-unified
 $ path/to/jsm-to-esm/node_modules/.bin/jscodeshift \